 Nature’s only constant is change.

 In 2021, the Centre embarked on a new chapter, inviting proposals to operate the ecolodge at Spring Hill.
 After careful consideration, HADCO Holdings was selected as the preferred concessionaire for an initial 10-year period.
-Under the concession agreement, HADCO Holdings will occupy and carry out its hospitality business within the building, compound and environs on Spring Hill Estate and enjoy ancillary rights to use the driveway and nature trails for that business.
+Under the concession agreement, HADCO Holdings will occupy and carry out its hospitality business within the building, compound and environs on Spring Hill Estate and enjoy ancillary rights to use the driveway and nature trails for the purposes of that business.
 This partnership ensures the continuity of conservation efforts while enhancing the hospitality experience for visitors.

 The AWNC will still have a presence on Spring Hill Estate and the right to carry on its conservation and educational programmes and revitalise its sustainable agricultural activities.
 It will also maintain the facilities at the William Beebe Tropical Research Centre at Simla for the use of local and foreign scientific researchers.
 Having a stable source of funding for its operations, the AWNC will be able to increase its attention to conservation, scientific research and sustainable agriculture on its lands beyond Spring Hill.